beckdac/IoT_led_strip/README.md

 Support commands
 ```
 	RESET		resets the device
 	FACTORY		installs a basic 43 color rainbow progression program
 	STOP		stop executing the current program
 	PROGRAM		enter programming mode
 	RUN			begin executing the current program
+	LENGTH <steps>
-	LENGTH <steps>			stores the total number of steps in a new program to the EEPROM
+				stores the total number of steps in a new program to the EEPROM
 				the device must be in PROGRAM mode
 	STEP <step> <red> <green> <blue> <delay in ms>
 				stores the color and time delay in milliseconds for a given
 				step to the EEPROM
 	RGB	<red> <green> <blue>
 				stop the current program and display the specified color
 	OFF			stop the current program and disable the LED strip
 	LHZ			display the current light to frequench value in Hz
 	LHZEN		set the threshold value for the program to begin execution
 				in HZ; the LHZ must be below this number to execute a program
 	DUMP		output the current program in PROGRAM mode statements
+	STATUS		output the values of status registers and other settings
 ```

 ---